alandtsang/mydpdkdns/README.md

 ### configure IP and MAC addresses

-`upeth.sh` will read the nic information in the nicinfo.log, and then configure IP and MAC address for vEth0.
+`upeth.sh` will read the nic information in the `ethinfo`, and then configure IP and MAC address for vEth0.
 ```
 # ./upeth.sh
 APP: Configure network interface of 0 up